PRISBteam/PCC_Processing_Design/README.md

 <li> <i>\data</i> — contains supplementary data files for each of the project modules.</li>
 </ul>

-The "source" directory contains several subfolders with libraries:
+The <i>\src</i> "source" directory contains several subfolders with libraries:
 <ul>
 <li> <i>\lib</i> — contains all the *.h project libraries Each of the modules is placed in the folder with the same name as its own.
 These subdirectories contains, in their turn, *.h files with the same name as the corresponding module, and a subdirectory named \functions containing *.h libraries with all the functions used in this particular module.
-Besides, it contains the library <i>SupportFunctions.h</i> with the additional functions used in several modules, <i>measures.h</i> with functions for calculations of various structural measures, and another library <i>Objects.h</i> as the only place in the project containing all the definitions of the code-specific classes. </li>
+Besides, it contains the library <i>SupportFunctions.h</i> with the additional functions used in several modules, <i>measures.h</i> with functions for calculations of various structural measures, and another library <i>Objects.h</i> as the only place in the project containing all the definitions of the code-specific classes.
+The subdirectory <i>\ini</i> contains the code-specific readers of the project's *.ini files which nedds to be amended at their any significant changes.</li>
 <li> <i>\task</i> — contains all the additional user-defined tasks written as separate functions and included in the main.cpp file.
 These functions became active in the mode "TASK" instead of the "LIST" of the [simulation_mode] option in the <i> main.ini</i> file. </li>
 <li> <i>\other</i> — contains additional external libraries such as the simple <a href="https://github.com/pulzed/mINI"> mINI </a> reader of the *.ini files.</li>
 </ul>

+<h2> Project modules by their *.ini files </h2>
 The main part of the “user interface” contains a few *.ini files governing the behaviour of each of the modules.
 Among them:
 <ol>
 <li> Main </li>
+Provides a common “environment” for all the other project parts.
+Currently, it is the only .cpp file compiling in the project (see CMakeLists.txt), including all the other project libraries.
+All the variables, names and paths are defined here and then it calls all the other modules marked “ON” in the main.ini file.
 <li> Processing </li>
+The central part of the code - generates labelling of a PCC k-cells of different dimensions according to some governing principles.
 <li> Characterisation, and </li>
+Takes as its input the state_vectors (for assigned, imposed and induced types of faces) as its input and performs different characterisation tasks to output an object of the C++ class Processed_Complex containing all structural characteristics of the special cell structures requested in the characterisation.ini file.
+The syntax of the characterisation.ini file is especially simple: it contains only boolean type parameters with a value equal to 1 means calculation of this particular characteristic, and 0 means that the code will not calculate it.
 <li> Writer </li>
+Takes as its input the object Processed_Complex and performs only the output of various characteristics contained in this object to the “output” directory specified in the main.ini file with the pre-defined names.
+The writer.ini file also contains only boolean type of parameters with a value equal to 1 means writing these characteristics to the corresponding file, and 0 means that the parameter will not be written.
 </ol>

 Some other modules like Multiphysics (stress and energies), Subcomplex (a subdivision of a PCC into subcomplexes), and Kinetic (processes related to state variables and do not determined by changes in the cell types of a PCC) still unfinished and are under active development.
-Each of the modules is a *.h library of the corresponding functions written in C++ and, in their turn, consists of two sub-modules - one governing the code implementation based on the requests written in the corresponding *.ini file, and another one containing the functions themselves.
-A couple of other *.h function libraries in the <i>\lib</i> directory like <i> support_functions.h</i> contain many useful functions exploiting different modules for supplementary tasks like reading from files to matrices and any others.
+Each of the modules is a *.h library of the corresponding functions written in C++ and, in their turn, consists of two sub-modules - one governing the code implementation based on the requests written in the corresponding *.ini file, and another one (in the corresponding \functions subdirectory) contains the functions themselves.
+A couple of other *.h function libraries in the <i>\lib</i> directory like <i> SupportFunctions.h</i> contain many useful functions using in different modules for supplementary simple tasks like reading from files to matrices.
 For reading *.ini files the code exploits external <a href="https://github.com/pulzed/mINI"> mINI </a> library.
-The code works equally good with 3D and 2D tessellations of space.
-In the 2D case, there are no 3D polyhedrons (volumes) and 2D polytopes are associated with faces or 2-cells of the corresponding PCC.
-All the project functions works similarly in these two cases.
 </p>

-<h2> Project modules by their *.ini files </h2>
-1. Main module
-Provides an “environment” for all the other libraries.
-Currently, it is the only .cpp file compiling in the project, attaching all the other libraries.
-All the variables, names and paths are defined here and then it calls all the other modules “ON” in the main.ini file in the /configurations directory.

 <h3> main.ini </h3>
 [general]